szymonm/pwir-cuda-labs/lab3/README.md

 ### Exercises

 1. Implement the parallel algorithm for finding *MIS* on CUDA platform.
-Measure the speed-up over the sequential version (greedy algorithm).

-2. Plot a diagram showing running time of your implementation versus graph size.
-What is the observed complexity of the implementation?

-3. Can you verify graph size limit that your CUDA implementation is possible to handle efficiently?
+Check the minimal graph size for which CUDA implementation is faster than LFMIS.
+You may simulate random number generator with some constants.

+**Hints**

+1. There is no other way of synchronization between blocks than launching seperate kernels sequentially.
+You may consider using kernels that: compute vertex degree (in a graph with some nodes removed), mark nodes with some probability (I), resolve conflicts (II), update graph, check if set is maximal.

+2. Start with small graphs of known structure (see `cycle` and `star` functions in the program skeleton).
+Verification is much easier on this graphs (it's easy to compute degrees and check if a set is independent).
+You may verify your partial results with files in `results` directory.

+3. Use function `fillPseudoRandoms` instead of a proper random generator to make debugging easier.
+You may need to assume some additional pseudo-randomness using threadIdx or iteration number (algorithm may fail if some node is never marked).